 Certificates are designed to provide students with skills needed for entry-level positions in occupational fields and to enhance skills of those already employed in occupational fields.
 To accelerate opportunities within an occupational field, students enroll in certificates that build to an AAS.
 Courses in certificates usually apply to Associate of Applied Sciences (AAS) degrees within the program.

-Students requiring developmental education courses must complete the developmental courses before declaring an AAS degree or certificate.
 Students may enroll in courses within their chosen program, if they meet the prerequisites, before declaring a program.